The World Mosquito Program (WMP) is working in the Pacific Islands to protect communities from mosquito-borne diseases.

-Due to the prevalence of mosquitoes in tropical and sub-tropical areas, there is a long history of mosquito-borne diseases such as Zika, dengue and chikungunya in the Pacific.
-In the past few years alone, there has been 30,000 suspected cases of dengue in Fiji, Vanuatu and Kiribati.
-The Western Pacific region is the second most affected region after the Americas, with 13 countries reporting cases of Zika in 2016.
+There is a long history of mosquito-borne diseases such as Zika, dengue and chikungunya in the Pacific Islands.
+In the last few years alone, there has been 30,000 suspected cases of dengue in Fiji, Vanuatu and Kiribati.
+While in New Caledonia, more than 10,000 dengue cases were reported in just nine months.

 The World Mosquito Program’s approach works by releasing Wolbachia carrying mosquitoes into a community.
-Wolbachia is a safe and natural bacteria found in up to 60% of all insect species, which means that it is already present in Kiribati, Fiji and Vanuatu.
-The Wolbachia carrying mosquitoes then breed with local mosquitoes and pass the bacteria to their offspring.
+Wolbachia are safe, natural bacteria found in up to 60% of all insect species.
+Once Wolbachia carrying mosquitoes breed with local mosquitoes, they pass the bacteria to their offspring.
 Over time, these Wolbachia carrying mosquitoes help to block the transmission of mosquito-borne diseases.

 The cornerstone of our approach is community support and participation.
-Over the coming months, the WMP will work together with local communities to improve the lives of those at risk of mosquito-borne diseases in the Pacific.
+The WMP is working together with local communities to improve the lives of those at risk of mosquito-borne diseases in the Pacific Islands.